AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 ## R-based images

 If you are working with R, you will likely want to use one of the [`rocker/r-ver` images](https://hub.docker.com/r/rocker/r-ver/tags) or a[`bioconductor/r-ver` image](https://hub.docker.com/r/bioconductor/r-ver/tags) images, which are a set of Docker images that provide complete R environments, tied to a specific version of R and/or Bioconductor.
-The Bioconductor images are especially handy as they include system software dependencies for Bioconductor packages that may not be installed in the `rocker` images, and support binary installation of Bioconductor packages, which can dramatically speed up build times.
+The Bioconductor images are especially handy as they include system software dependencies for Bioconductor packages that may not be installed in the `rocker` images.
+They also support binary installation of Bioconductor packages, which can dramatically speed up build times.

 You will want to include the following steps in your Dockerfile: